tiendat3445/DTJ/README.md

-Text_to_speech and Mortage calculator program in java
+Text_to_speech and Mortage calculator program in java (using text to speech API)